bashyHQ/arewenumericyet/README.md

 The project and all its work is published under the Creative Commons Attribution 4.0 International License.
 To learn more about the conditions of that License, please refer to the [LICENSE](LICENSE) document in this folder.

-The original work this project is largely inspired by, was done and published by [Chris Morgan](https://github.com/chris-morgan) under the Creative Commons Attribution License (his link suggests, version 3.0).
+This is a fork of AreWeWebYet, which in itself is largely inspired by [Chris Morgan](https://github.com/chris-morgan) prior work, all published under the Creative Commons Attribution License.